EU court rules in Starbucks' favor in tax dispute | The China Post

 Starbucks was not treated ‘better’

-On Tuesday, the EU General Court overruled the EU Commission’s decision.
+On Tuesday, the EU General Court overruled the European Commission’s decision.
 The judges said the Commission “was unable to demonstrate the existence of an advantage in favor of Starbucks.”

 “This judgment means that the tax service did not treat Starbucks better or differently from other companies,” she said in a statement.